-The visual impacts are compatible due in part the proposed addition will be in the same location as the existing wing to be replaced.
+The proposed addition will be in the same location as the existing wing to be replaced.
 The scale of the new wing will be consistent with the three floor 1917 building to the north.
 The site previously included a four-floor theater building which was removed in 2017.
 The scale of the facility is within the 35' allowable height limit.
+The architectural design features have been designed to be complementary to the Mediterranean character of the existing structures.
 Lastly, the new wing will exceed setback requirements, will maintain existing mature trees to provide screening, and will supplement landscape screening with new plantings.